maavumich/project0/docs/assignment.md

 The only thing "Hello, world!" does is print the string `Hello, world!` to the terminal.
 If you're still working through kinks in your development environment, this is the best time to work those out.

-See the Hello World slide from our c++ material [HERE] (hhttps://drive.google.com/drive/folders/0Bz0tMI9ydfZjVUhjUVoyVjNwdTQ?usp=sharing)
+See the Hello World slide from our c++ material [HERE](hhttps://drive.google.com/drive/folders/0Bz0tMI9ydfZjVUhjUVoyVjNwdTQ?usp=sharing)

 Write your implementation in exercise0.cpp.